 11, Immediate Blue flashing LED followed by Red LED

 Lights meaning: Card has not been appropriately read (key removed before the reading process has been adequately finished).

-Troubleshooting: Try keeping the card on the reader again until the LED stops flashing.
+Troubleshooting: Keep the card on the reader until the LED stops flashing.

 12, Red LED and continuous beep: